tjanek/tjanek.github.io/source/_posts/2015-02-03-hot-reloading-in-spring-boot-with-spring-loaded.markdown

  IntelliJ has also a feature called `Make Project Automatically`.
 If we enable this option, IntelliJ will compiles code automatically after few seconds.
  Unfortunately, this feature only works when application is not running / debugging inside the IDE.
  To make this works together, we must start the application outside the IDE.
+Example project can be found [here](https://github.com/tjanek/spring-boot-spring-loaded).

  So, if you want reloading system in running Spring Boot application that is not limited to HotSwap mechanism for free, then give Spring Loaded a try.
  Otherwise you may also check [JRebel](http://zeroturnaround.com/software/jrebel/) ( not free ).